-Joseph Johnson has been heard throughout the world as a soloist, chamber musician and educator.
-His festival appearances include performances in all classical genres at the American festivals of Santa Fe, Bach Dancing and Music in the Vineyards as well as the Pacific Music Festival in Sapporo, Japan, and the Virtuosi Festival in Brazil.
+Joseph Johnson has been heard throughout the world as a soloist, chamber musician, and educator.
+His festival appearances include performances in all classical genres at the American festivals of Santa Fe, Bach Dancing and Music in the Vineyards, as well as the Pacific Music Festival in Sapporo, Japan, and the Virtuosi Festival in Brazil.
 Principal cellist of the Toronto Symphony Orchestra since the 2010/2011 season, he also serves as principal cellist of the Santa Fe Opera.